CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/final_report/recommendations.md

-# Recommendations: OpenEchoSystem.Core Utilities and Extensions Research
+# Recommendations: ConsmicLexicon.Foundation Utilities and Extensions Research

-Based on the findings and analysis from the initial research phase, the following recommendations are made to improve the `OpenEchoSystem.Core` library and inform the SPARC Specification phase:
+Based on the findings and analysis from the initial research phase, the following recommendations are made to improve the `ConsmicLexicon.Foundation` library and inform the SPARC Specification phase:

-1.  **Establish a Clear User Blueprint:** Define a comprehensive user blueprint that outlines the desired end state, priorities, and specific requirements for the `OpenEchoSystem.Core` library.
+1.  **Establish a Clear User Blueprint:** Define a comprehensive user blueprint that outlines the desired end state, priorities, and specific requirements for the `ConsmicLexicon.Foundation` library.
 This will provide a clear vision for future development efforts and help guide decisions about adding new features or refactoring existing code.

 2.  **Implement Test Coverage Analysis:** Integrate a code coverage tool into the development process and establish specific test coverage goals for each module.
 This will help ensure that the library is thoroughly tested and that potential errors are identified early on.